pearcej/p3pt/_sources/index.rst

 ..
 Sources can also be included from subfolders of this directory.
    (e.g. "DataStructures/queues.rst").

-Study Information
+Assignment Information
 :::::::::::::::::::::::

-Thank you for taking part in this study!
+Thank you for taking part in this assignment!
 We are researchers who are trying to improve the teaching and learning of programming.

-This study has four parts.
-It will take approximately 50 minutes to complete the study.
+This assignment has four parts.
+It will take approximately 50 minutes to complete the assignment.
 Please do the parts in order and answer questions to the best of your ability without any outside help.
 You can stop working on a problem after you worked on it for about five minutes without solving it.

-If you have questions about this study please email Dr. Barbara Ericson at barbarer@umich.edu.
+If you have questions about this assignment please email Dr. Susan Rodger at rodger@cs.duke.edu.

 The four parts are: